 Message from the Chairs

 Welcome to the ABA Section of Litigation Criminal Litigation Committee!
-We are a professional committee dedicated to the defense and prosecution of criminal matters in both the public and private sectors, at the state and federal levels.
+We are a professional committee dedicated to examining issues concerning the defense and prosecution of criminal matters in both the public and private sectors, at the state and federal levels.

-As this field of law continues to develop, so too does our focus and programming.
-With the start of the new ABA year, we are working hard to provide resources, events, and others opportunities to enhance your professional knowledge and relationships in the field.
-These include CLE programs, newsletters and other publications, roundtables, Sound Advice pieces, and other programs geared towards the wide variety of issues and developments facing criminal attorneys.
+With the start of the new 2016–2017 bar year, we are working hard to provide resources, events, and other opportunities to enhance your professional knowledge and relationships in the field.

 We encourage those with an interest in the field to join the committee.
-Doing so requires no commitment, but provides opportunities for attorneys at all stages of their careers.
-We have listed just some of the many ways to become involved.
-If you or someone you know is interested in joining our committee, please don’t hesitate to contact us!
+Doing so requires no commitment, but provides opportunities for attorneys at all stages of their careers to stay current on the latest developments in criminal litigation, network with attorneys in the same industry, and write or speak on a topic of interest.

 Ways to Get Involved